rematocorp/trello-integration-action/README.md

 ## Advanced use cases

 <details>
-<summary>1.
-Move to different list depending on target branch</summary>
+<summary>Move to different list depending on target branch</summary>

 Map target branch names to Trello list IDs so cards move automatically to the right list.
 Use branch patterns (e.g. release/_, hotfix/_) to match multiple branches, and always define a \* fallback list to catch anything unmatched.
 [Learn more.](https://github.com/rematocorp/trello-integration-action/pull/140#issuecomment-2641019842)